What can I do to ensure I get the full amount of benefits coming to me when I retire?

 - Have at least 3 years of Credited Future Service during the Preceding 5 Plan Years

-(See page 20 & 71 of the Retirement Plan Booklet)
+(See page 16 of the Pension Plan Booklet)